Unified Payments Interface: Oman

 NPCI signed MoU with Central Bank of Oman on 4 October 2022 to connect UPI with similar system in Oman on a reciprocal basis.
-It will make UPI QR code based payment available in the country and make it easier for Indian diaspora to send their remittance money in a cost effective way.
+It will make UPI QR code based payment available in the country and make it easier for Indian diaspora to send their remittance money in a cost effective way. on 16 December 2023, Indian foreign secretary informed that both sides discussed utilizing the UPI stack with the potential corresponding digital stack in the Omani ecosystem.

 Qatar

-Commercial Bank of Qatar announced launch of UPI service for remittance on 15 March 2023.
-The transactions can be completed within 60 seconds and will be available 24 hours, 7 days a week.